-Efforts into algae fuel research have accelerated in the past few years.
-As of December 2012, over hundred companies and about two hundred universities have begun serious exploratory efforts into algae fuels.
+As of March 2015, about 70 companies and about two hundred universities are doing serious exploratory efforts into algae fuels.

 All these efforts will benefit enormously if a comprehensive resource is available that brings them up-to-date on the various critical aspects of the industry, status of past and on-going efforts, and critical data for assessing the technical and economic feasibility of algae fuels.
 Such a comprehensive resource has the potential to save many months of research and analysis.